hluk/CopyQ/docs/faq.rst

 ``Ctrl+V`` see `#633
 <https://github.com/hluk/CopyQ/issues/633#issuecomment-278326916>`__.

-If pasting still doesn't work, it could be caused by any of these problems:
+If pasting still doesn't work, it could be caused by either of these problems:

-- CopyQ fails to focus the window correctly.
+- CopyQ fails to focus the target window correctly.
-- The format copied to clipboard is not supported by the target application.
+- The format copied to the clipboard is not supported by the target application.

 How to open the menu or context menu with only the keyboard?
 ------------------------------------------------------------